hlee18lee46/StayAlertedAndPrep/README.md

 	•	SwiftUI: For the user interface, providing a sleek and modern design.
 	•	MapKit: Integrated to provide an interactive map for displaying nearby shelters, stores, and pharmacies.
 	•	Google Places API: Used to search for nearby grocery stores and pharmacies based on the user’s current location.
+	•	api.weather.gov: Used to search for flood alerts
 	•	FEMA API: Used to pull disaster-related news and updates.
 	•	CoreLocation: To track the user’s real-time location and provide accurate location-based search results.
 	•	Swift: The primary programming language used to build the app for iOS.